ouhaohan8023/rrm/README.md

 2. Add more than one rules to a role .
 3. Menus can be different as it depends on the rules the user have .
 4. Write your new rules in the `routes/web.php` and it can be add in the program through one button
-5. Record the operation, you can choose to use job to do it sync
+5. Record the operation, you can choose to use job to do it sync/async
 6. Backend ui panel

 ## Installation